ikipm/ikipm/README.md

 # Hy there, it's Iker.

 - 😀 My name is Iker and I'm a young Spanish developer
-- 💻 I have worked on some projects such us as [FiveM server](https://fivem.net/).
+- 💻 I have worked on some projects such us as a [FiveM server](https://fivem.net/).
 - 🔭 I’m currently working on improving my ![Python](https://img.shields.io/badge/-Python-000?&logo=Python) skills.
 - 💬 I can speak Catalan, Spanish, English and I have basic knowledge from Detusche.